top of page

 Picture Formatting

-Those pictures still looking flat?
-Some programs can not only add 3D elements to your presentation, it can also make your images have different perspectives, added shadows and can even turn your image into a painting.
+Pictures still looking flat?
+Some programs can not only add 3D elements to your presentation, but they can also make your images have different perspectives or added shadows.
+They can even make an image look like a painting.

-Graphic below is made specifically in PowerPoint using PowerPoint 3D elements.
+Graphics below were made in PowerPoint using PowerPoint 3D elements.

 Magic and Morphing

-The Morph Transition or Magic Move has the ability to recognize familiar objects, words, or characters on one slide and move them to a point of destination on your next slide.
-Giving that impressive animation feel without the After Effects headaches.
-This feature is not available in every program but can be accessed through PowerPoint or Keynote.
+PowerPoint's Morph Transition and Keynote's Magic Move have the ability to move objects, words, or characters from one slide to a selected point of destination on the next to give an impressive animation feel without needing to use After Effects.

 Charts and Tables

-Charts and tables may not be an attractive option at first, but they can be your friend and wow your audience if done correctly.
-Use the 3D options in your charts and graphs.
-Gives the audience a better sense of where the company is at.
+Charts and tables may not be an attractive option at first, but they can wow your audience if done correctly.
+Use the 3D options in your charts and graphs to give the audience a better sense of the company's current status.

-Tables are clutch for organization when showing your attendees, the numbers for this quarters budget summaries but may look scary.
 Make sure your table has enough spacing between each line to clearly show your numbers.
-If there is too much to show at once, separate by section and use multiple slides.
-You want your message to be clear.
+If there is too much to show at once, separate the data by section and use multiple slides to make sure your message is clear.

 3D Models and Icons are the New Clip Art

-The below graphic was made fully in PowerPoint using PowerPoint 3D elements.
+The below graphic was made in PowerPoint using PowerPoint 3D elements.

-Sometimes it’s not easy to get your point across with just slides.
-Use video examples and testimonials to refresh your audiences’ eyes and show them your through research.
-Embedding a video can be tricky and your event may not have powerful internet for a link.
-Make sure you are prepared for the worst and have a backup of your media as well as your PowerPoint to ensure success on stage.
+It’s not always easy to get your point across if you're only using slides.
+Use video examples and testimonials to refresh your audiences’ eyes and show them your thorough research.
+Just be sure you have a backup method to avoid any potential holdups or issues with playing the video.

 Don’t Over Animate